THE MOST POPULAR (& BEAUTIFUL) GRAY-BLUE BLEND PAINT COLOURS

 And while these are ALL COLD COLOURS, you can definitely adjust the type of blue you see by choosing which way it leans!

 Now, in my experience doing Online Paint Colour Consulting, the requests for a blue-gray with a GREEN undertone greatly outweigh the blue-purple end of things.
 Why?
 Well, I think generally, blue with a green undertone is a bit easier to coordinate products and furnishings with, having a bit more flexibility compared to blue-purple undertones.
-I’ve also found that with blue-purple, the purple seems to take over really quick, whereas the green can seem much more passive when tucked inside of blue.
+I’ve also found that with blue-purple, the purple seems to take over really quickly, whereas the green can seem much more passive when tucked inside of blue.